leeola/docs/contents/guides/apps-overview/index.md

 ## App Submission

 So, you made an awesome app and you want to submit it right?
-There is a guide written for this, but it is currently awaiting review from the Koding Devs to make sure the process is correct.
-Once the review is complete it'll be posted, so hang tight!
+You can read up on the process for basic app submission [here](http://koding.github.io/docs/guides/app-submission/).